Gibbs measures for foliated bundles with negatively curved leaves: Gibbs measures and F -harmonic measures for foliated bundles

-is precisely the Poisson kernel. \end{itemize} Note that the last two potentials have zero pressure (see \cite{BR} for the first one and \cite{L1,L4} for the second one).

-\paragraph{$F$-harmonic measures.} The cocycle $k^F$ will play the role of the Poisson kernel.
+Recall that the Gibbs cocycle $k^F$ defined by Relation \eqref{gibbskernel} plays the role of the Poisson kernel.
 We are interested in the class of continuous functions on $N$, that will be called \emph{F-harmonic} and are defined below.